Local Planning Authorities must publish brownfield land registers which identify land suitable for residential and mixed-use developments.

 A brownfield register is made up of at least one, and sometimes two parts:

 - Part 1 - all sites which are 'suitable', 'available', and 'achievable' for residential development which could be delivered within 15 years

 - Part 2 - any sites which are given 'permission in principle'.
 Inclusion on part 2 would grant permission in principle for residential development (the scale to be determined by the council) and the land owner/developer would have to apply for 'technical details consent' before any development could begin

 There is no requirement to place any sites on Part 2 of the Register, and Haringey Council does not currently intend to produce a Part 2 Register.

 The presence of a site on a brownfield register does not alter any current planning designation or pre-empt the plan-making process.

-The Register was informed by adopted Site Allocations in the council's Local Plan and suitable planning permissions as at 31 September 2017.
+The Register was informed by adopted Site Allocations in the council's Local Plan and suitable planning permissions as of February 2021.

 * = response required